 This’s the surfing posture where your back foot is your left foot.

 This is called so because the maximum of surfers (or snowboarders, skaters, kitesurfers, wakeboarders) are “regular” (when the paddler’s right foot is placed behind).
 It doesn’t essentially associate with being a left-handed person.

 To figure out if you’re regular or goofy, stand with the feet together and allow yourself to fall backward.
 Then see which foot naturally moves back to stabilize.
 The foot that stabilizes you is the foot you will place at the back for surfing.

 This is the pump used for inflating the SUP boards in recommended PSI.
 These hand pumps have a mainly intended tip for high-pressure stand-up paddleboard valves and can’t be used for inflating low-pressure boards for which the extreme pressure is 15 PSI inflation pressure.

 Read next – Best Paddle Board Pump Electric

 This’s the part under your board that’s in touch with the water.
 These are typically flat on a few paddleboards for stability.

-However, on the racing boards, you can add “channels,” curved in parts whose part is to quicken the water flow under the paddleboard for better speed.
-Displacement hull and Planing hull are the two types of inflatable SUP board hulls.
+However, on the racing boards, you can add “channels,” curved in parts that quicken the water flow under the paddleboard for better speed.
+Displacement and Planing hulls are the two types of inflatable SUP board hulls.

 Used on iSUPs, it allows you to connect a high-pressure hand pump to the point and help to inflate the paddleboard.
-It comes with a spring-loaded structure that unlocks the valve as soon as you attach the pump and then automatically closes it as soon as you remove the pump.
+It comes with a spring-loaded structure that unlocks the valve as soon as you attach the pump and automatically closes it as soon as you remove it.